 job as 'Collector of the Customs Outward in the Port of London'.

-variously numbered 31, 32 and 36, pictured right, in a drawing from John Adcock Famous London Houses and Literary Shrines of London (Dent 1912) - see also this photograph from 1920 - and which until it was demolished bore a blue plaque.
+variously numbered 31, 32 and 36 - right, in a drawing from John Adcock Famous London Houses and Literary Shrines of London (Dent 1912), and photo of 1920 - which until it was demolished bore a blue plaque.
 Day's

 1773 poem The Dying Negro,